mr-Arturio/PinPongGame/README.md

 Progress: <br>
 I have a ping pong game that needs to be refactored.
 It is currently you versus the computer.
 We need to add a second player option, connect scores, and implement "Playing To" logic.
 Additionally, we need to adjust the game mechanics.<br>
-Import/export works wierd... doesnt want to work strait away, but after magicaly works, maybe it is something with the server...
+Import/export works wierd... doesnt want to work strait away, but after magicaly works, maybe it is something with the server... <br>
+Manage to add Bulma Module to chose game type - AI or Second Player (only AI works for now).
+Did a separate JS file to manage game lunch accordingly what you game type you choose.
+Manage to export working AI game file, need to rename and organize better (dry out and more export)